zopefoundation/zope.interface/docs/verify.rst

    ... class Foo(object):
    ...    pass
    >>> verify_foo()
-   The object <Foo...> has failed to implement interface ...IFoo: The module.IFoo.simple(arg1) attribute was not provided.
+   The object <...Foo...> has failed to implement interface ...IFoo: The module.IFoo.simple(arg1) attribute was not provided.

 Once they exist, they are checked to be callable, and for compatible signatures.